Securiti leads GigaOm's DSPM Vendor Evaluation with top ratings across technical capabilities & business value.

 Obligations of the Department of Administrative Services

-Under the law, the Department of Administrative Services (DAS) is required to conduct an inventory of all artificial intelligence-based systems used by any state agency by December 31, 2023, and annually thereafter.
+Under the law, the Department of Administrative Services (DAS) was required to conduct an inventory of all artificial intelligence-based systems used by any state agency by December 31, 2023, and must continue to do so annually.
 For each of these systems, each such inventory must have at least the following details:

 • The name of such system and the vendor, if any, that provided such system;